 Some of the consumer protections in the law – such as coverage for young adults – apply to all plans, grandfathered or not.
 For instance, plans can’t retroactively cancel coverage (rescissions) and they can’t impose lifetime limits on health benefits.
 The rules are slightly different for the individual market and the employer-related group market.
 For more information, see this document from HHS' Center for Consumer Information and Insurance Oversight (PDF).

-This means that a health insurer must cover someone even if they have a "pre-existing condition" or a high-risk medical history,.
-However, states that have tested this requirement without other regulations (including an individual mandate) have found that insurance premiums rise.
+Guaranteed issue means that a health insurer must cover someone even if they have a "pre-existing condition" or a high-risk medical history.
+However, states that tested this requirement before the ACA without other comprehensive market reforms and regulations found that insurance premiums rise.
 And without consumer protections and health reform policies, guaranteed "issue" doesn't mean guaranteed "affordability."
-An insurance company has to offer a policy – but it can underwrite, or charge a lot more to someone likely to run up health costs.
-The Affordable Care Act introduces guaranteed issue (and guaranteed renewal for existing coverage0 as of Jan.
+Pre-ACA, if an insurance company had to offer a policy under state law it could still underwrite, or charge a lot more to someone likely to run up health costs.
+The Affordable Care Act introduced guaranteed issue (and guaranteed renewal for existing coverage as of Jan.
 1, 2014.
-That's when the new state-based insurance exchanges are to open, and that's also when the individual mandate goes into effect and coverage subsidies become available.
-Guaranteed issue has been the law for children (under age 19) since six months after the national health law passed.
+Even after the mandate penalty was eliminated, the law had evolved so that the protections survived without the plans imploding.

 Health Insurance Exchanges/Marketplaces

-These are new state-based organizations that will be set up to create a more organized, regulated, and competitive market for buying health insurance.
-They will offer a choice of different health plans, certifying plans that participate and providing information to help consumers better understand their options.
+The exchanges are supposed to create a more organized, regulated, and competitive market for buying health insurance.
+They offer a choice of different health plans (with some states having more competitive markets than others), certifying plans that participate and providing information to help consumers better understand their options.

-This is the notorious consumer portal to the health exchanges, particularly the 36 exchanges that are being run all or in part by the federal government in states that cannot or would not run the exchanges by themselves in 2014.
-Its debut was an epic mess – and it remains to be seen how fast or how well it can be repaired.
+This is the consumer portal to the health exchanges.
+Most are being run all or in part by the federal government in states that cannot or would not run the exchanges by themselves.
+Its debut was an epic mess – and that haunted the program long after the worst flaws were repaired in late fall of 2013.
+It is working smoothly now for consumers.

 The website isn’t simply an e-commerce tool selling insurance.
 It does that – but it also must do more than confirm identities, display plan options and take a credit card.
 Its “data hub” must link sensitive information from multiple federal agencies – the IRS, the INS and others – to both verify eligibility and calculate premium subsidies for those people who are eligible.
 When everything works right, it is supposed to figure out whether someone goes into the exchange or Medicaid – or whether different family members go into different kinds of coverage – Mom into exchange, kid into Children’s Health Insurance Program for instance.
 AND when all that’s done – it has to send the enrollment information securely and accurately to the health plans.
 When subsidies are available, the government pays directly to the insurer – and the covered person or family pays the balance.